josStorer/RWKV-Runner/README.md

 - Easy-to-understand and operate parameter configuration, along with various operation guidance prompts.
 - Built-in model conversion tool.
 - Built-in download management and remote model inspection.
 - Built-in one-click LoRA Finetune.
+(Windows Only)
 - Can also be used as an OpenAI ChatGPT and GPT-Playground client.
 (Fill in the API URL and API Key in Settings page)
 - Multilingual localization.
 - Theme switching.